-However, from 2013/14 onwards, fixed rate deductions were introduced for the self-employed in order to reduce the administrative burden, although the fixed rate deductions may be lower than the deductions available under the general rule.
+Alternatively, fixed rate deductions may be claimed by the self-employed.
+This reduces the administrative burden, although the fixed rate deductions may be lower than the deductions available under the general rule.

 Expenses under the general rule and the fixed rate deductions rule are considered below.